ElisR/whispered-vocab/README.md

 I also use this naming to structure my Anki decks.
 All the code is currently contained in a Jupyter notebook, so you will find no benefit from this unless you know Python.

+**Warning:** Running this Notebook will create hundreds of `mp3` files that will later get saved into the Anki package.

 ### Future

 This repository allowed me to digitise the contents of this particular book, and might contain some useful code for others in a similar situation.